Samuel French, Inc.: Breaking Character

 Samuel French publishes an online magazine entitled Breaking Character.
 On the site, staff members and guest authors write articles on publications, title spotlights, musical moments, staff picks, and playwright profiles.
 The magazine allows for interaction with the public.

 Off-Off-Broadway Short Play Festival

 Samuel French's annual Off-Off-Broadway Short Play Festival (commonly referred to as OOB) takes place every summer in New York City.
 Playwrights from around the world submit their short plays for consideration, and 30 are chosen to participate.
 The festival takes place over a week, with four to eight plays being presented per night.
 Six are chosen as the winners, which are presented with publication and licensing rights.
 The festival has resulted in the publication of nearly 200 plays since its inception in 1975, including those by Sheila Callaghan, Theresa Rebeck, and Saviana Stanescu.
-As of 2019, the festival is in its 44th year.
+In 2025, the festival celebrated its 50th year.